 To read more about Sports de Combats, check out our post Rage Against Normality – Sports de Combats

-Number Nine: Flying Like a Superhero over Old Port, Montreal
+Number Ten: Flying Like a Superhero over Old Port, Montreal

 MTL Zipline is located next to the Clock Tower Dock in the Old Port of Montreal.
 They’re beside Hangar 16 and in Front of the Bonsecour Island.
 You can purchase your tickets onsite or buy in advance online for a few dollars cheaper.
 It’s only $20 and the entire experience takes about 15-20 minutes, but it’s a worthy thrill to get your adrenaline pumping while giving you lovely views of Old Port, Montreal.